Skip to Content

 A close up of a glass of red, white & blue sangria sitting on a flag napkin with striped straws.

 If you enjoyed making this Independence Day sangria, why not share the recipe with a friend?
-Here is a tweet to get you started:

 Celebrate the 4th of July with a festive red, white & blue sangria recipe!
 It's the perfect drink for your Independence Day party. 🇺🇸🍹✨ #FourthOfJuly #Drinks #RedWhiteAndBlue #PatrioticDrinks #Sangria #4thOfJulyDrinks Share on X

-Pin this 4th of July sangria recipe
+Pin this Fourth of July sangria recipe

 Would you like a reminder of this recipe for patriotic sangria for the Fourth of July?
 Just pin this image to one of your cocktail boards on Pinterest so that you can easily find it later.